A4OpS/mlops-tinystories/dockerfiles/readme.md

 We have tried to automate the workflow of our docker containers but at the times of this writing the task is not done.

 Running the bash script:
 BuildPush.bash should automatically build containers and push them to your docker repository.
-In order to push too your docker repository make sure this folder has a .env file with the following format:
+In order to push too your docker repository make sure this folder has a `.env` file with the following format:

 ```
 DOCKER_USERNAME=<your docker username>
-DOCKER_TOKEN=<Your docker token>
+DOCKER_TOKEN=<your docker token>
 ```

 In the github action folder there is also a yaml setup for a github action that requres you docker credentials is a github secret.